neoadityasah/test-project/README.md

-This project is to demosntrate anisha how to use github.
+This project is to demosntrate anisha to use github. few changes.